nohzafk/cli2eli/README.md

 devcontainer build
 ```

-Manually typing these commands in a terminal is time-consuming and error-prone.
+Manually typing these commands in a terminal is time-consuming and error-prone, I'm just tired with repeatly typing those commands.
 CLI2ELI addresses this by:

 1. Allowing these commands to be executed directly from within Emacs
 2. Providing an interactive interface for selecting containers or other dynamic values
 3. Enabling command chaining for complex operations (e.g., stop and remove a container in one step)
-4. Ensuring consistent command execution across a development team

 For example, with CLI2ELI, a developer could use write a chain command and use `M-x devcontainer-delete-container` to interactively select and remove a Docker container, all without leaving Emacs or manually constructing the command string.